atlanticwave-sdx/.github/profile/CONTRIBUTING.md

 moment, they mostly list our aspirations.
 We are working towards making them a reality.

+(Note that this document is a work in progress, and will change based on feedback.)

 ## Reporting Issues

 Please check the existing issues, open and closed, before reporting an